 Marcus’s first non-academic book, THE MUSIC OF THE PRIMES, was translated into 10 languages, and won major prizes in Italy and Germany as the best popular science book of the year this was followed in 2007 by FINDING MOONSHINE, an exploration of the importance of symmetry in everyday life.

 Marcus’s third book, THE NUM8ER MY5TERIES, is adapted from the Royal Institution Christmas Lectures he gave in 2006.
-Fourth Estate (HarperCollins) published his latest book, WHAT WE CANNOT KNOW, about the limits of science and human understanding, in May 2016.
+Fourth Estate (HarperCollins) published his fourth book, WHAT WE CANNOT KNOW, in May 2016, his fifth book, THE CREATIVITY CODE, in February 2019 and his sixth book, THINKING BETTER, in August 2021.

 Marcus’ Marvellous Mathemagicians: http://www.maths.ox.ac.uk/notices/mathemagicians